 WPA or Wi-Fi Protected Access leverages this authentication method of 802.1x plus EAP.
-It also supports pre-shared keys or PSKs.
-This defines two levels of authentication, one more suitable for enterprise environments, business, education, government which uses per user per session and authentication keys obtained via the 802.1x EAP exchange.
-Another one which could be categorized as personal mode, more for home and personal use, which uses a Pre-Shared Key.
+Italso supports pre-shared keys or PSKs.
+This defines two levels of authentication, one more suitable for enterprise environments, business, education, government which uses per user persession and authentication keys obtained via the 802.1x EAP exchange.
+Another one which could be categorized as personal mode, more for home and personal use, which uses a Pre- Shared Key.
 It does not require the .1x EAP exchange and it can be set simply by configuring a pre-shared key manually.

-WPA WPA2 Enterprise mode (Business, education, Government) Authentication: IEEE 802.1X/EAP Encryption: TKIP/MIC Authentication: IEEE 802.1X/EAP Encryption: AES-CCMP Personal mode (SOHO, home and personal) Authentication: PSK Encryption: TKIP/MIC Authentication: PSK Encryption: AES-CCMP
+WPA WPA2 Enterprise mode (Business, education, Authentication: IEEE 802.1X/EAP Authentication: IEEE 802.1X/EAP Government) Encryption: TKIP/MIC Encryption: AES-CCMP Personal mode (SOHO, home and Authentication: PSK Authentication: PSK personal) Encryption: TKIP/MIC Encryption: AES-CCMP